puppetlabs/puppetlabs-stdlib/README.markdown

 #### `capitalize`

-Capitalizes the first letter of a string or array of strings.
+Capitalizes the first character of a string or array of strings, and lower-cases the remaining characters of each string.
 Requires either a single string or an array as an input. *Type*: rvalue.

 #### `ceiling`